ics-software-engineering/meteor-application-template/README.md

 ### Application functionality

-The template implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String) and a quantity (Number).
+The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String) and a quantity (Number).
 There are four pages, a home page (shown above), an "AddStuff" page for creating new Stuff documents, an "EditStuff" page for editing pre-existing Stuff documents, and a "ListStuff" page that displays all defined Stuff documents.

 You must login to access any page other than the Home page.
 Here are screenshots of the other pages: